Family Centered Treatment® (FCT)

 Fidelity Measures

-FCT fidelity and adherence is determined through numerous objective measures covering training, treatment intensity adherence, core treatment component completion and implementation driver metrics.
+FCT fidelity and adherence are determined through multiple objective measures that assess training completion, treatment intensity adherence, core treatment component implementation, and driver metrics.

 Implementation Guides or Manuals